foundersandcoders/ws-pure-functions-easy-testing/README.md

   soundObjects.push(sound);
 });
 ```

-Instead lets declare a which will return a testable pure function
+Instead lets make a function. `makeSoundObjects` will take an array as an argument, and return a new array with the information we want.
+This means we can run tests with any array that we want, and that we can create our soundObjects in the form we want without ever having to mutate it.
 ```
+// [] -> []
 function makeSoundObjects (sounds) {
   return sounds.map(soundSrc => new Audio(soundSrc))
 }

+const soundObjects = makeSoundObjects(sounds)
 ```

-testing is easy, as we can now pass as many different arrays of sounds in as we want, and check that we the results we expect.

-### What if I need side effects?
+### example 3 - What if I need side effects?
 Most programs we want to write wouldn't work if we completely disallow side effects.
 How then we can ensure that our impure functions are testable?

 This function takes no arguments, alters the dom based on the global variable `changeTransition`, then changes the the global variable `changeTransition`.